What happened on this day, October 1 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 Born on this day in Momignies, Belgium, Willy Mairesse only started 12 Grand Prix over four seasons from 1960–1963 and 1965 (finishing three) but gained a reputation for accidents during that time.
 His F1 career ended when he crashed at the 1963 German Grand Prix.
 He drove for Ferrari, ENB, Lotus, and Scuderia Centro Sud and finished once on the podium in P3 at the 1960 Italian Grand Prix for Ferrari.

 In 1968, he was thrown out in a crash at Le Mans and sustained severe head injuries.
-Although he recovered, he realized he could not race again and tragically committed suicide a year later.
+Although he recovered, he realised he could not race again and tragically committed suicide a year later.

 1942